The Coalition for Children

 • Oral motor skills: Blowing bubbles develops the small muscles in your child's mouth as they pucker their lips and blow bubbles.
 Strengthening these muscles is important for developing their ability to form clear sounds when speaking and to eat and swallow safely.

-• Tactile Fun: wet, sticky using the sense of touch
+• Tactile Fun: wet, sticky, uses sense of touch

 • Calm and reorganize: calming & organizing the child’s body is the result of the use of the proprioceptive sense when blowing bubbles.